SlayHorizon/godot-project-structure-template/README.md

 ## Closing Notes

+- Consider all the above as a helpful foundation, not a rulebook, but a flexible starting point you can adapt.
+Feel free to pick and choose what works best for your needs and preferences.
 - Prefer a shallow structure where possible, it's often easier to navigate.
 But if more depth helps clarify ownership or logic, don't hesitate to use it.
 - The default `addons/` folder is logically separate from the main project structure as each addon is self-contained and may organize its own `assets/`, `data/`, and `source/` folders in their own way.
 - For multiplayer project examples, check out my other repos: